cap-js/docs/java/cqn-services/remote-services.md

 #### Binding to a Service with shared Identity

-In case the remote API is available within the same SaaS application and using the same (shared) XSUAA service instance for authentication no service broker-based reuse service is required.
+If the remote API is available within the same SaaS application and using the same (shared) XSUAA service instance for authentication, no service broker-based reuse service is required.
 The _Remote Service_ can be configured using the shared XSUAA service instance as binding (here: `shared-xsuaa`):

 ```yaml